ashn-dot-dev/site/src/blog/2025-08-03-vscode-disable-shell-integration.md

 ```

 When I checked what was being executed with `set -x`, I noticed that Visual
-Studio Code had added a ton of bloat before and after the executing command:
+Studio Code had added a ton of bloat around the actual executing command:

 ```sh
 $ echo 'hello'